gep13/gep13/input/blog/free-typemock-isolator-webinar.md

 Title: Free TypeMock Isolator Webinar
 Published: 22/6/2011
 Tags:
-- Sponsors
+- sponsors
-- TypeMock
+- typemock
-- Webinar
+- webinar
 ---

 In case you haven’t seen it, TypeMock are running a free Webinar entitled: